rsyncOSX/rsyncuidocs/content/en/docs/advanced/Snapshots.md

 {{< /alert >}}

 In every snapshot task, RsyncUI stores the next available snapshot number for use.
 The snapshot number is a sequential number incremented by one after each snapshot task execution.
-The rsync command automatically creates the next snapshot catalog by number and stores the next snapshot number to use on the task.
+The rsync command automatically creates the next snapshot directory by number and stores the next snapshot number to use on the task.
 The snapshot number is displayed as part of the log timestamp.

 If a file named "file.txt" is saved in the initial snapshot and remains unchanged or deleted, the file "file.txt" in the latest snapshot is a hardlink to the original file in the first snapshot.